isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 ###  2. Install SD-card image for RetroPie

-RetroPie is a Raspberry Pi software bundle, combining projects such as [EmulationStation](http://www.emulationstation. org/) and [RetroArch](http://www.libretro. com/), which is Raspbian created by Linux.
+RetroPie is a Raspberry Pi software bundle, combining projects such as [EmulationStation](http://www.emulationstation.org/)and [RetroArch](http://www.libretro.com/),which is Raspbian created by Linux.
 Notably, you'll find it easy to start with RetroPie through an installation of the SD image that is a suitable system created over the Raspbian OS.

 RetroPie combines suite utilities and tools to make it easy to run ROMs for different old-fashioned gaming stages.
 However, your Raspberry Pi will not have its internal hard drive, and thus you'll need to employ a microSD card to store the RetroPie files and operating system.
-Therefore, you'll require to [download](https://retropie.org. uk/download/) the appropriate version of the SD-Card Image.
+Therefore, you'll require to [download](https://retropie.org.uk/download/)the appropriate version of the SD-Card Image.

 However, note that you'll find two kinds of SD-Card Image: - SD-Card Image for the Raspberry Pi 2 and 3 - SD-Card Image for your Raspberry Zero W, Pi Zero, B+, B, A, & A+.

 ###  3. Format the MicroSD for Raspberry Pi Operations

-If your [Raspberry Pi SD card](https://pestpolicy.com/best-sd-card-for-[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)/) is above 32 GB, you'll need to format toFAT32 so that it can work with the retro games you'll install.
+If your [Raspberry Pi SD card](https://pestpolicy.com/best-sd-card-for-[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)/)is above 32 GB, you'll need to format toFAT32 so that it can work with the retro games you'll install.
 As I had outlined earlier, all SD cards bigger than 32GB will have the SDXC card, which is not compatible with NOOBS.

-Therefore, to use such as 64GB and above SD card in [Raspberry](https://pestpolicy.com/best-os-for-raspberry-pi-3/) Pi, you'll need to format the card to the exFAT filesystem.
+Therefore, to use such as 64GB and above SD card in [Raspberry](https://pestpolicy.com/best-os-for-raspberry-pi-3/)Pi, you'll need to format the card to the exFAT filesystem.
 Notably, the default SD Formatter tool format the SD cards 64GB or bigger to exFAT.
 However, the bootloader that is inside the GPU is only compatible with the FAT system.

 For Windows, use the FAT32 Format that you can download and run on your PC to format your SD card to FAT32 ready for Raspberry Pi operations.

-For Mac OS and Linux, use the [SD Formatter](https://www.sdcard. org/downloads/formatter_4/) plus the FAT32 Formattools.
+For Mac OS and Linux, use the [SD Formatter](https://www.sdcard.org/downloads/formatter_4/)plus the FAT32 Formattools.

 ###  4. Mac- Installing operating system images

-For Mac, you'll install the RetroPie image using the [ApplePi-Baker](http://www.pibakery. org/download. html) tool.
+For Mac, you'll install the RetroPie image using the [ApplePi-Baker](http://www.pibakery.org/download.html)tool.
 However, after downloading and installing the utility, you'll need SUDO access for writing and reading the Raspberry Pi SD card. - Install and launch the SD card, after which you enter the Mac access.
-Once you found the [ApplePi-Baker](http://www.pibakery. org/download.
+Once you found the [ApplePi-Baker](http://www.pibakery.org/download.

 html) utility, you'll need to click, on the left side, your Raspberry Pi SD card.